jadwalapp/symmetrical-spoon/falak/README.md

 base64 -i falak-dev-private.pem > falak-dev-private.pem.base64
 ```

-Finally, update your `grpc.env` file with the keys.
+Finally, update your `falak.env` file with the keys.

 For additional steps and details, consult the main repository's README.